Chucklingcheese/PSMacro/README.md

 Beyond the controller key mapping and detection defaults, the Settings page has:

-- **Discord notifications.** Add a webhook URL and PSMacro posts to your channel when a script starts, stops, or closes on its own.
+* **Discord notifications.** Add a webhook URL and PSMacro posts to your channel when a script starts, stops, or closes on its own.
-- **Update checks.** On by default.
+* **Update checks.** On by default.
 The About page also has a manual "Check for Updates" button.
-- **A global hotkey** to start or stop the selected script from anywhere, even while PSMacro isn't the focused window.
+* **A global hotkey** to start or stop the selected script from anywhere, even while PSMacro isn't the focused window.
-- **System tray and Windows startup** toggles, for running PSMacro out of the way in the background.
+* **System tray and Windows startup** toggles, for running PSMacro out of the way in the background.
-- **A window focus check**, off by default.
+* **A window focus check**, off by default.
 Turn it on and a Script Maker script waits for chiaki-ng to actually be the active window before sending any key presses, instead of sending to whatever currently has focus.
 Only affects scripts saved (or re-saved) in Script Maker afterward.

-## Troubleshooting

-- **AutoHotkey not found.** Use "Browse..." on the Automation page to point PSMacro at it directly.
-- **A Detection Point never matches.** Click "Test" and check the color it actually found.
-Raise Tolerance a little, or re-pick the region if it's way off.
-- **Nothing happens in-game.** Click into the chiaki-ng window before pressing a script's arm hotkey.
-Scripts send keys to whatever window currently has focus, unless you turn on the window focus check in Settings.
-- **Closing PSMacro doesn't stop a running script.** That's intentional, so it can't accidentally kill a run.
-Use "Stop Script" or the script's own quit hotkey.
-- **Build fails after downloading a ZIP.** Windows blocks downloaded ZIPs.
-Right-click it, Properties, Unblock, or just `git clone` instead.

-## Known limitations
+##

-- Script Maker has no reusable subroutines, and a condition combines at most two things at once.
-- No keyboard/controller macro recorder yet.
-- Not yet confirmed end to end on a wide range of Windows setups.
-Let us know if something breaks.